Moville: Location

 The town is located on the western shore of Lough Foyle, approximately 30 km from Derry, which lies across the border in Northern Ireland.
-Features include Moville Green, a pier, a large seaside park in the Victorian style which features bandstands, walking trails, playgrounds, a coastal footpath and views east across the waters of the lough to Northern Ireland.
-Moville is close to several beaches, and receives visitors and daytrippers in the summer months.
+Features include a pier and small working harbour; and Moville Green, a large seaside park in the Victorian style which features bandstands, walking trails, playgrounds, a coastal footpath and views east across the waters of the lough to Northern Ireland.
+Moville is close to several beaches and receives visitors and daytrippers in the summer months.